 4. After you leave the Mac Nut Farm, head across the street to Haleiwa Beach Park.
 Walk to the right until you reach a shaded area with a beach tucked behind it, often used for surfing camps and lessons.
 It’s a great area to spot sea turtles without the hassle of stopping at Lanikea (Turtle Beach).
 Please be aware that touching or otherwise disturbing the turtles is a federal offense, but observing from a distance with a great camera lens is encouraged 🙂 Just want to relax?
 No problem!
 Haleiwa Alii Beach Park is easily accessible and offers ample parking.
 It’s a short beach, which means minimal walking from car to water, but it’s great for catching rays or finding some zen.

-5. If you’re heading through Haleiwa in the evening, I cannot say enough good things about Opal Thai Restaurant located near Long’s Drugs.
+5. **NOTE: Opal Thai is now located in Chinatown in Honolulu, but it’s still delicious and an absolute MUST!** If you’re heading through Haleiwa in the evening, I cannot say enough good things about Opal Thai Restaurant located near Long’s Drugs.
 It’s the closest Thai food we have encountered outside of Thailand and it’s, hands down, my favorite restaurant on the island.
 I even had my birthday party here!
 It’s nothing to look at from the outside, but the cozy atmosphere inside and incredible food will leave you begging for more.
 The pan fried basil tofu squares are what dreams are made of! *Definitely make reservations*

 6. Adventure seekers should look into One Ocean Diving, an educational conservation company that hosts shark diving tours regularly out of Haleiwa Harbor.
 I was terrified of sharks for a very long time and in an effort to learn more and conquer a fear, we took this on shortly after moving here.
 It’s still in my top ten activities!